JaneliaSciComp/keller-lab-block-filetype/README.md

 - uint8 dataType: look-up-table for data type (uint8, uint16, etc.)

 - uint8 compressionType: look-up-table for compression type (none, pbzip2, etc.)

+- char	metadata[256]: wildcard to store any extra information needed for different applications

 - uint32	blockSize[5]: block size used to partition the data in each dimension